Sajad Haider: Retirement

-Following the incident, several military colleagues visited Sajad, cautioning him about impending trouble and a grim future.
+Following the incident, several military colleagues visited Haider, cautioning him about impending trouble and a grim future.
 While he was in service, he had the opportunity to take a job in the Pakistan International Airlines, which he wrote "seemed like history" after the confrontation with Zia.

-Chief of General Staff Mian Afzaal expressed disappointment, asserting that Sajad had jeopardised a promising career in the air force.
-Unfazed, Sajad affirmed his readiness to challenge tyranny for principles.
+Chief of General Staff Mian Afzaal expressed disappointment, asserting that Haider had jeopardised a promising career in the air force.
+Unfazed, Haider affirmed his readiness to challenge tyranny for principles.
 Growing disillusionment with Zia's rule and absolute power led him to break free from the air force obsession, anticipating a new chapter outside.

-Encountering Air Chief Marshal Anwar Shamim at the Islamabad Club, Sajad declined his offer to lead PAF Base Masroor, citing unease after confronting Zia-ul-Haq.
-Confident in his ability to navigate an uncertain future, Sajad stated he emphasised reliance on destiny and faith in Allah.
-Shamim acknowledged Sajad's resilience, foreseeing a path to ascend or exit.
-Choosing to exit, Sajad left the PAF in May 1980.
+Encountering Air Chief Marshal Anwar Shamim at the Islamabad Club, Haider declined his offer to command PAF Base Masroor, citing unease after confronting Zia-ul-Haq.
+Writing that he felt confident in his ability to navigate an uncertain future, Haider stated he emphasised reliance on destiny and faith in Allah.
+Shamim acknowledged Haider's resilience, foreseeing a path to ascend or exit.
+Choosing to exit, he left the PAF in May 1980.
 Haider later noted that he had no regrets, envisioning a space for the younger generation and gratefully declined facilities given to retired personnel, embarking on a new life with in his bank account and a 1970 Left-hand Drive Toyota.